snrnats/doc-centre/docfx_project/reports/location-performance.md

 * [Show Data](/reports/reports.html#show-data)
 * [Spotlight](/reports/reports.html#spotlight)

 ## Carrier Usage

-The **Carrier Usage** chart shows how many consignments were allocated to each of your carrier on a particular day.
+The **Carrier Usage** chart shows how many consignments were allocated to each of your carriers on a particular day.
 Each bar on the graph represents a single day, and each bar segment represents the proportion of that day's consignments that were allocated to a particular carrier.

 <a href="../images/reports/location-performance-usage.png" target="_blank">
     <img src="../images/reports/location-performance-usage.png"/>
 </a>

-Hover your mouse over a segment of the graph to see additional information.
+Hover your mouse over a segment of the graph to see how many consignments were allocated to that carrier on that day.

 <a href="../images/reports/location-performance-usage-highlight.png" target="_blank">
     <img src="../images/reports/location-performance-usage-highlight.png"/>